Darren92/fetlife-android/README.md

 # WARNING!

-Due to recent security imporvements Android App up to version 1.1.0 (inclusive) won't be able to be used any more.
+Due to recent security imporvements Android App below version 1.1.2 won't be able to be used any more.
 New version will be released within 24 hours.
 We keep you updated.